Canon 1D X Mark II vs Panasonic FZ2500

 Both the 1DX Mark II and the FZ2500 are recent models that feature in their makers' current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the FZ2500 followed on from the Panasonic FZ1000.

 Review summary: Canon 1D X Mark II vs Panasonic FZ2500

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic FZ2500 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).